ROCKY COLAVITO’S HALL OF FAME PETITION: MAKE BASEBALL HISTORY! PLEASE SIGN THE PETITION!

 Defensive Contributions: He led the league in putouts five times, in range four times, in fielding runs three times, and in assists twice.

 The HOF members average years playing are 18.
-Rocky’s was only 14 and his last two years he was basically a pinch hitter and utility player.
-Rocky’s first 12 years averages in HR’s and RBI’s are very much HOF worthy.
-Rocky should not be penalized because his career was a few years shorter.
+Rocky’s was only 13 and his last two years he was basically a pinch hitter and utility player.
+Rocky’s first 11 year averages in HR’s and RBI’s are very much HOF worthy for his era.
+Rocky should not be penalized because his career was a few years shorter than HOF averages.
 During his era he was always one of the leading hitters in baseball.

-His popularity with fans continues as evidenced by the strong reception he receives whenever he appears in public.
+His popularity with fans continues as evidenced by the strong reception he receives whenever he appeared in public.
 Colavito memorabilia remains in demand often outselling many Hall of Fame members' items and his accomplishments are still cited by the press.
+I am sure Colavito’s memorabilia will outsell most in the HOF if inducted.

 In 1976, Rocky was voted the most memorable personality in Cleveland Indians' history.
 He was elected to the National Italian American Sports Hall of Fame in 1981 and inducted into the Cleveland Indians' Hall of Fame in 2006.